jemmy512/book-notes/Cpp/inside-the-cpp-object-model.md

     9. __Is it safe to invoke a virtual function of the class within its constructor's member initialization list?__
         1. It is always safe when the function is applied to the initialization of a data member of the class.
 This is because, as we've seen, the vptr is guaranteed to have been set by the compiler prior to the expansion of the member initialization list.
         2. It may not be semantically safe, however, because the function itself may depend on members that are not yet initialized.
 It is not an idiom I recommend.
 However, from the point of view of the integrity of the vptr, it is a safe operation.
         3. When providing an argument for a base class constructor, it's not safe.
 The vptr is either not set or set to the wrong class.
 Further, any of the data members of the class that are accessed within the function are guaranteed to not yet be initialized.
-[TODO: why]()

 ## 5.3 Object Copy Semantics
 1. A copy assignment operator is necessary only if the default behavior results in semantics that are either unsafe or incorrect.